Baylor’s CRNA program was ranked #5 in 2011.

 36 months, full time

-Application deadline is set at on or before July 1 of the year prior to which admission is being sought.
+Application deadline is July 1 of the year prior to which admission is being sought.
 All supporting documents must be received by July 15.

 The online application is only accessible February 15 through July 1st of each year.